 The Mandala Consortium, will focus on transforming urban food systems for planetary and population health.

-Centred on the city of Birmingham, this consortium brings together internationally renowned teams from the Universities of Cambridge, Birmingham, Warwick, Exeter, and the London School of Hygiene and Tropical Medicine.
+Centred on the city of Birmingham, the Mandala consortium is led by Prof Martin White, Professor of Population Health Research in the MRC Epidemiology Unit.
+The consortium brings together internationally renowned teams from the Universities of Cambridge, Birmingham, Warwick, Exeter, and the London School of Hygiene and Tropical Medicine.